aosbornee/DevOps-Work/Notes/Week10-Configuration-Management/Ansible-With-Vagrant.md

 We have created three Virtual Machines from our Vagrant File

-###mWe will make our VM named aws our controller, in this controller we will:
+### We will make our VM named aws our controller, in this controller we will:

 - Install Ansible
 - Look at the file system of ansible